Downtown Amman: Geography

 The downtown area is located geographically within a narrow valley known as Wadi Amman (وادي عمان), which is surrounded by hills, such as the Jabals of Amman, Luweibdeh, Qal'a, Joufeh and Ashrafieh.
 These surrounding hills created a natural enclosure for the Amman valley that allowed for the development of an urban space.
 The valley is around 700 meters above sea level.

 The availability of water resources in the valley, including from the stream known as the Seil Amman (سيل عمان) that historically flowed through it, attracted urban settlement.
 The Seil started with water from rainfall gathering from the surrounding hills as well as from springs in the Ras Al-Ein area, flowing northeast for around 6 kilometers towards Ayn Ghazal, before its waters fed the Zarqa River as a tributary, which is Jordan's second largest river.

-Today, the downtown forms the Greater Amman Municipality's Madinah area, which has an surface area of 3.1 square kilometers, and a population of 42,955 as of 2024.
+Today, the downtown forms the Greater Amman Municipality's Madinah area, which has a surface area of 3.1 square kilometers, and a population of 42,955 as of 2024.
 The area consists of nine neighborhoods: Wadi Al-Srour, Al-Hashemi Al-Janoubi, Al-Rajoum, Al-Muhajireen, Jabal Joufeh, Al-Mudaraj, Al-Adlieh, Wadi Al-Hadadeh, and Jabal Al-Qal'a.
 Ancient Amman consisted of two parts: a lower part in the valley and an upper part in Jabal Qal'a.
 Old Amman formed the downtown area as well as the slopes of the surrounding mountains.